Frequently Asked Questions

 Although the “X” version will cost a consumer more money up front, it almost always will save you money in the long run by giving you a lower cost per page.
 Not to mention, you will save time by having to replace the cartridge less often.

 You may — better yet, give Think Ink’s service department a call.
 We may be able to help you resolve the issue over the phone.
-If not, we would be more than happy to send a printer technician out to give you a free printer evaluation.

 Don't see your question on the list?
 Feel free to ask one of your own!